mjervis524/Fall2020-CEG3120/Projects/Project1/README.md

    * Help should detail what the script does

 ### Extra Credit (10%)
 Impress me.
 Maybe scrape a daily message off a website for the `motd`.
-Maybe have your script so beautifully documented that angels cry.
 Maybe use `branching` instead of just commits.
 Regardless, it should be easy to find what you did that went the extra mile, maybe with a large comment block.

 ## Submission
 1. Add instructor to your repository